-NHBC is the UK's leading independent standard-setting body and provider of warranty and insurance for new homes.
+NHBC is the UK's leading standard-setting body and provider of warranty and insurance for new homes.
 Our role is to work with the house-building industry to raise the standards of new homes and to provide consumer protection for homebuyers.

 How to contact us

 Established in 1936, NHBC is the home warranty provider of choice, currently insuring over 1.6m homes, with a market share of approximately 80%.
 Over the course of our history, we have provided warranty for around 30% of the total existing housing stock in the UK, which equates to over 7 million homes.

 Independent, non-profit distributing